 In live video streaming from Chicago, Dr. Wilber described how he first does voltage mapping while the patient is in normal sinus rhythm.
 He started in the right atrium, then moved to the left; he used the FIRM system to map where rotors were coming from.
 (In patients with persistent A-Fib, he typically finds as many as 4-8 rotors.)
 He mapped and ablated until there were no more rotors.

 Only after using the FIRM system did he do a Pulmonary Vein ablation (PVI).

 He explained that the concept of terminating A-Fib during a PVI ablation doesn’t work with the FIRM system.
 Instead, he looks to ablate rotational areas (which are usually 2.2 cm across).
-He does by with using a Contact Force sensing catheter usually at 35 watts for 30 sec.
+He does this by using a Contact Force sensing catheter usually at 35 watts for 30 sec.

 During this ablation, he found one rotor at the base of the Left Atrial Appendage (LAA).
-(In the followup panel discussion, Dr. Andrea Natale commented that his colleagues now look first for A-Fib signals in the LAA.)
+(In the followup panel discussion, Dr. Andrea Natale commented that he and his colleagues now look first for A-Fib signals in the LAA.)